bravoalpha79/k9-zen/README.md

 # K9Zen

-K9Zen (a wordplay on "canine zen") is a website for a fictional dog training school of the same name.
+K9Zen (shorthand for "canine zen") is a website for a fictional dog training school of the same name.
 What makes the K9Zen Training School special is its use of the Positive Reinforcement Training (PRT) method.

 Traditional dog training usually relies on "carrot-and-stick" methods i.e. the combined use of rewards and punishments (or "corrections") to induce desirable and prevent/correct unwanted dog behaviour.
 However, while appearing effective on the short term, punishment and the use of force have a negative impact on the dog-owner relationship and may also produce unwanted side effects, such as development of anxiety or reactiveness in the dog.

 On the other hand, K9Zen (appyling PRT) relies solely on positive motivation to steer the dog towards desired behavioural patterns.

-*_"K9Zen Training school - because your favourite snout deserves the best."_*
+**_"K9Zen Training school - because your favourite snout deserves the best."_**